xsip/cs2-sdk-offsets-interfaces-dump/README.md

-# xsip's CS2 Dump ( Interface Offsets, Schema Offsets, and SDK)
+# xsip's CS2 Dump ( Interface Offsets, Schema Offsets, Cheta Engine Table, and SDK)

 ## This dump contains a fully working SDK, dump of all SchemaClass Offsets and Interface offsets